 We leave our lovely beach resort for a one and a half hour’s drive to the town of Musanze, considered the gateway to Volcanoes National Park.
 Rwanda’s third-largest city with around 65,000 people, situated at 6000’ (1850 m), it has a very pleasant climate and a dramatic backdrop formed by three of the mountains of the Virunga chain.
 We visit an inspiring weaving project called Handspun Hope where over 100 marginalized women find employment and purpose producing various woven art objects.
 From here we head to lunch.

 The walk through the forest usually ends by noon and we return to our lodge to freshen up and have lunch.
 Then we head out for a mostly level walk around the shores of Lake Ruhondo.
-We walk from 3-5 miles (6-10km) along the shores of Lake Ruhondo.
-This gentle trail offers opportunities for birdwatching, seeing fishermen on the lake and chatting with locals along the trail.
+We walk from 3-5 miles (6-10km) along the shores of the lake on a gentle trail that offers opportunities for birdwatching, seeing fishermen on the lake and chatting with locals.
 It’s a delightful walk and the distance is completely flexible because when we feel like we’ve had enough we’ll be picked up by a motor boat for a late afternoon cruise to enjoy the scenery and with any luck, have views of all five of the Rwandan Virunga volcanoes!

 Activity: 2-4 miles walking for golden monkey trek.
 Walking 3-5 miles at Lake Ruhondo

 Tracking the Mountain Gorillas and Return to Kigali